MrPowers/neapowers/content/investing/landscape.md

 The P/E ratio is currently 22.5, and Siegel thinks the earnings yield is the best predictor of future returns.
 The earnings yield (E/P) is 1 / 22.5 = 4.4% (real).
 Siegel is predicting a 4.4% real return for stocks going forward, which is lower than the 6.8% long term historical average return.

 Arnott has a more pessimistic forecast for US equities.
-His asset allocation interative tool is predicting 10-year annualized real returns of -0.8% for US equities.
+His asset allocation interactive tool is predicting 10-year annualized real returns of -0.8% for US equities.

 The market cap weighted global index suggests a 60% allocation to North American equities at this time.
 A high allocation to an asset class that's valued so highly seems risky.
 Perhaps a 30% allocation to US value stocks is more appropriate at this time.